 There are other flourishes that also break up the action nicely.
 One level takes control of your forward momentum as you slide down a snowy mountain making it similar to an on-rails shooter.
 Another is frantically timed escort mission, requiring the need to open up doorways to lead a floating ship to safety.
 Others feature huge, bulking bosses whether it be a rampaging dinosaur or an angry octopus.
 Each one has a trick you'll need to figure out in order to kill them and it can take some trial and error.

 You can instigate quite the colourful carnage complete with massive explosions.

 As for the enemies that get in your way, they are varied and numerous.
 Spiders scramble up to take little nibbles out of you while floating stone heads float erratically before shooting projectiles.
-Each of them explode in a satisfying ball of fire when defeated and when multiples die at once it becomes quite the spectacle.
+Each of them explode in a satisfying ball of fire when defeated and when multiples are vanquished at once it becomes quite the spectacle.

 Shadow Master is actually quite a find.
-While the controls are a little fiddly and the campaign rather short, it has a colourful charm no usually found in such shooters.
+While the controls are a little fiddly and the campaign rather short, it has a colourful charm not usually found in such shooters.
 Hammerhead would last another five years (and three games) before they merged back with their parent company but their first game out of the gate was a bombastic banger that too few people remember.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber runs natively on Windows.
 Manual included.
 Read the ChamberNotes.txt for more detailed information.
 Tested on Windows 10.